U029F

 A typical diagnostic flow when this code is present.

-Record all DTCs, including high-voltage system and hydrogen-supply codes, before clearing.
+Record all DTCs, including high-voltage and hydrogen-supply codes, before clearing.

 Follow all manufacturer high-voltage and hydrogen safety procedures before touching FCCM wiring.

-Check the FCCM supply fuse, pre-charge relay, and ground connections.
+Check the FCCM supply fuse, relay, and ground connections.

-Verify the fuel cell cooling system temperature and coolant level; an over-temperature condition may have triggered a protective shutdown.
+Verify fuel cell cooling system temperature and coolant level, since an over-temperature condition can trigger a protective shutdown.

 Inspect the FCCM harness connector and bus wiring for damage or corrosion.

-Attempt scan tool communication with the FCCM to determine if it is reachable on the bus.
+Attempt scan tool communication with the FCCM to determine whether it is reachable on the bus.

-If the module is unreachable and all circuits are confirmed good, replace the FCCM following the manufacturer's high-voltage safety procedure and reprogramming requirements.
+If the module is unreachable and all circuits are confirmed good, replace and reprogram the FCCM per manufacturer high-voltage safety procedures.

 Related network codes